 Whilst Agents do administer fund transfers, this is achieved via receipt of a payment into the Agent's account, and direct repayment out of that account.
-This is not the same as establishing a transaction account in the name of a credit institution/financial institution with the Agent, pursuant to which the Agent transfers funds out of that account on the credit institution/financial institution/financial institution.
+This is not the same as establishing a transaction account in the name of a credit institution/financial institution with the Agent, pursuant to which the Agent transfers funds out of that account on the credit institution/financial institution's instruction.

-Further guidance on correspondent relationships is provided in Sector 16 of the Guidance.
+Further guidance on correspondent relationships is provided in Sector 16: Correspondent relationships.